 On Monday 22nd May 2017, the singer Ariana Grande performed in a show at the Arena Concert Hall, Manchester, England.
 Her fan base is young - very young - and so the majority of the audience for the concert were children and teenagers - mostly girls.
-Many had no doubt excitedly looked forward to seeing their idol for months in advance; because of the logistics of organising a concert like this, some fans would have received their tickets as Christmas or birthday presents as long ago as the previous year ...
+Many had excitedly looked forward to seeing their idol for months in advance, because of the logistics of organising a concert like this meant that some fans would have received their tickets as Christmas or birthday presents as long ago as the previous year.

 At the end of the concert, younger members of the audience began to gather in the foyer, no doubt in a state of some euphoria having at long last seen Ariana perform.
 In some cases parents, older sisters, brothers or other relatives had accompanied them to the concert, but in other cases the relatives had stayed away and were now arriving to collect them to take them home.
 And so the foyer was crowded with people of all ages.

 Then, at 10.30 pm, a suicide bomber detonated a device.
 Twenty two died.
 Nine of the twenty two were aged between fourteen and nineteen, and eight of those were girls.
 The youngest victim of all was eight year old Saffie Roussos.
 Many of the twenty two had family members and loved ones who lived, but they had witnessed the devastation.
 Afterwards the stories of community support, the selfless actions of local people, and the professionalism of the emergency services, were all in stark contrast to the story of the bomber.

-I'm not a poet.
+I'm not really a poet.
 I've written very little poetry, but this piece which combines free verse and rhyming verse seemed the best way for me to try to commemorate this event, and express as best I can some of my thoughts and feelings after Manchester.
 I wrote it during the six days following the blast.